anurag77889/2048-game-by-anurag/README.md

 ﻿# 2048-game-by-anurag

- Here’s the updated README content with the game named "2048 Game":

----

-# 2048 Game

 A simple sliding tile game inspired by the popular 2048 puzzle.
 Players slide numbered tiles on a 4x4 grid, merging tiles with the same number to create larger values.
 The goal is to reach 2048 or beyond while keeping the board from filling up!

 ## 🎮 How to Play